 Hop around from place to place if you want to see many different cities, take an extensive road trip, or explore one city at a time over an extended period of time.

 Since the country is so large, there are many top cities to visit in the U.S. .
-Each city has its own distinct personality and offerings, from the seafood and beauty of the Pacific Northwest, to the soul food and traditions of New Orleans.
+Each city has its own distinct personality and offerings, from the immense beauty of the Pacific Northwest, to the soul food and traditions of New Orleans.

 You kind of have to try them all to see the diversity of the United States.
 Between Nick & I, we’ve been to every state in the U.S. and have spent time in each of these 13 best cities to visit in the U.S.

 We know from experience that you can’t go wrong visiting any of these top cities, though you might find that one or two suit you better than the others.
 Check them out and decide which to add to your list of U.S. cities to visit.

 You know it for its deep dish pizza.
 There’s no where else on earth that can replicate one of those pies.
 But Chicago is known for so much more.
 You probably don’t want to visit Chicago in the winter when the biting wind and snow might make you regret your decision, but in the spring and summer, Chicago really comes alive.

 You can take an architecture river cruise to see and learn about the world-class architecture.
 You can watch a baseball game at the famous Wrigley Field.
 You can admire the views from the John Hancock Building observatory deck.